anhornsby/search-analyses/README.md

 ## Citation

-If you use this repository or the representations, please cite Hornsby & Love (2021), _Sequential consumer choice as multi-cued retrieval_.
-PsyArxIv. https://psyarxiv.com/cx9r4.
-Or the published version, when available.
+If you use this repository or the representations, please cite Hornsby & Love (2022), _Sequential consumer choice as multi-cued retrieval_.
+Science Advances.

 ## Contact